avnet-iotconnect/iotc-dialog-da16k-sdk/doc/QUICKSTART.md

 ## Connect DA16200 (or DA16600)
 ![](assets/Screenshot_2023-08-14_151921.png)

+minicom: need to turn off software and hardware flow control and add '-c on' as console output includes color codes -- as well as setting baud rate, etc.

 ### DA16200MOD EVK and DA16600MOD EVK

 Note: on the DA16200/DA16600 dev kit, there are two consoles.